Gel point

 In polymer chemistry, the gel point is an abrupt change in the viscosity of a solution containing polymerizable components.
-At the gel point, a solution undergoes gelation as reflected in a loss in fluidity.
+At the gel point, a solution undergoes gelation, as reflected in a loss in fluidity.
+After the monomer/polymer solution has passed the gel point, internal stress builds up in the gel phase, which can lead to volume shrinkage.
 Gelation is characteristic of polymerizations that include crosslinkers that can form 2- or 3-dimensional networks.
 For example, the condensation of a dicarboxylic acid and a triol will give rise to a gel whereas the same dicarboxylic acid and a diol will not.
 The gel is often a small percentage of the mixture, even though it greatly influences the properties of the bulk.